global-search global-search

 – Health and Dental Insurance

-– Short- and Long-Term Disability
+– Complimentary Short- and Long-Term Disability

-– Life Insurance (with option for supplemental)
+– Complimentary Life Insurance (with option for supplemental)

-If you’re interested in applying for this position, please go to Bancroft Contracting | Apply Online to submit your application.
+Bancroft Contracting | Apply Online to submit your application.

 READ MORE

-Bancroft Contracting’s Civil Trades work on civil, industrial, commercial, and residential construction sites.
+Bancroft Contracting’s Welders and Fitters are utilized on industrial and commercial construction sites.
 The positions require heavy physical work under all environmental conditions.
 Good physical conditioning is important to success in the positions.
-Familiarity with the use of common hand and power tools is a pre-requisite.
-The positions require travel — either a valid driver’s license and reliable vehicle, or a practical alternative plan for getting to the jobsite, is a requirement of the job.
+Regardless of prior formal training or experience, an employee must demonstrate on the job, the ability to carry out or to quickly learn and competently execute, all essential functions of the position.
+These positions require travel within New England — either a valid driver’s license and reliable vehicle, or a practical alternative plan for getting to the jobsite, is a requirement of the job.
+A typical schedule is Monday through Friday, 6:30 a.m. to 5:00 p.m., with opportunities for additional work on weekends.

 – Health and Dental Insurance

-– Short- and Long-Term Disability
+– Complimentary Short- and Long-Term Disability

-– Life Insurance (with option for supplemental)
+– Complimentary Life Insurance (with option for supplemental)

-If you’re interested in applying for this position, please go to Bancroft Contracting | Apply Online to submit your application.
+If you’re interested in applying for this position, please go to

 READ MORE

-Bancroft Contracting’s Mechanical Trades work industrial, commercial, and residential construction sites.
+Bancroft Contracting’s Civil Trades are performed on industrial and commercial construction sites.
 The positions require heavy physical work under all environmental conditions.
 Good physical conditioning is important to success in the positions.
-Familiarity with the use of common hand and power tools is a pre-requisite.
-The positions require travel — either a valid driver’s license and reliable vehicle, or a practical alternative plan for getting to the jobsite, is a requirement of the job.
+Regardless of prior formal training or experience, an employee must demonstrate on the job, the ability to carry out or to quickly learn and competently execute, all essential functions of their position.
+These positions require travel within New England — either a valid driver’s license and reliable vehicle, or a practical alternative plan for getting to the jobsite, is a requirement of the job.
+A typical schedule is Monday through Friday, 6:30 a.m. to 5:00 p.m., with opportunities for additional work on weekends.

 – Health and Dental Insurance